Building a Better ERP Estimate

 July 4, 2012 14 Comments

 There are several documented examples of ERP implementations that went over budget or did not hit the original go-live date.
 There are also many explanations out there to explain why these ERP implementations did not meet budget or timeline.
 Instead of repeating common information out in the ERP blogosphere, I would like to speak to a root cause that is typically overlooked by our industry – inaccurate ERP implementation estimations.
 In the next sections we will take a closer look at building a better ERP estimate.

 Rule #1 – Have the right type of information to calculate an ERP Estimate

-Developing a competent estimate for an ERP implementation or major customization can be a challenge for both the seasoned consulting partners and a new ERP customer.
+Developing a competent estimate for an ERP implementation or major customization can be a challenge for both seasoned consulting partners and a new ERP customer.
 In a previous life I developed ERP implementation estimators for one of Tier-1 ERP software vendors.
 I also developed both Time & Materials as well as Fixed-Price ERP implementation estimates – some good, some not so good.

 Simply stated – an ERP implementation estimate is based upon your current understanding of the following areas: